JetBrains/guide/site/ai/links/jetbrains-ai-jodie-burchell/index.md

 ## Impact on Software Development

-- AI assistants like GitHub Co-Pilot and JetBrains' own AI Assistant help speed up routine tasks, aid in learning, and improve productivity.
+- AI assistants like GitHub Copilot and JetBrains' own AI Assistant help speed up routine tasks, aid in learning, and improve productivity.
 - Concerns about job displacement are countered by the argument that AI enhances but doesn't replace human problem-solving skills.

 ## Challenges and Ethical Considerations